 For his princes, royal subjects, administrative officers and military personnel King Ahasverus gave a big party: from Persia to Media.
-The festivities were supposed to last for more than one hundred eighty days.
+The festivities lasted for more than one hundred eighty days.

 So pleased with all that and himself the king extended the celebration for seven more days in Susa, the home of his winter palace.